RobSpectre/Talks-Old/Product Oriented Architecture/README.md

     - The productized API design pattern is fundamentally stronger than the service design pattern
     - Making services externalizable creates strong debt-free architectures
+    - Those architectures are better suited for cloud-based deployments
     - And, in the case of Amazon, this bold architectural choice created an entire additional business line that changed the way we work on the web.